CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/Account.md

 - [ ] putBalanceToAccount is done by expenses and transaction
 - [ ] during modifi balance check if the balance is negative mabe add methods as add to balance substract to balance
 - [ ] a currency shall be added to the account shall be considered also conversion rate
-- accountExpenses if is checked the
+- expensesAccount if is checked the

 # ToDo